Frazew/rrdmerge/README.md

 ## Testing

-Testing is implemented using the standard Go testing system: `make test`.
+Testing is implemented using the standard Go testing system.
+You can run all tests by calling `make test`.

 ## Kaitai